 Sandwiched between Manchester and Sheffield in the north of England, the Peaks is our home and we are regularly out on a family hike with our boys of a weekend.
 With those green rolling hills dotted with old farm houses and country pubs, it’s our happy place, and it’s one of the top things to do in the Peak District.

 Here is a selection of our favourite short family walks in the Peak District.
-Make sure you pack LOTS of snacks and an OS Map, dress them in layers with a puddle suit and wellies (unless it’s a fine summer’s day) and start your walk early when they’re at their most energetic.
+Make sure you pack LOTS of snacks and an OS Map, dress them in layers with a waterproof and hiking boots, and start your walk early when they’re at their most energetic.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

-This circular walk on Stanton Moor has it all – unusual stones to explore, rocks to climb, woodland, open views and muddy puddles!
+This circular Stanton Moor walk has it all – unusual stones to explore, rocks to climb, woodland, open views and muddy puddles!
 It’s easily one of our favourite peak district family walks.
 At the start of the walk is a large rock that looks like a corkscrew – it’s begging to be climbed by the grownups if you’re up for the challenge.
 The walk continues round to the left, however, we often like to take a detour down the old quarry to play amongst all the boulders.
 A snack at the Nine Ladies Circle is standard; a Bronze Age circle used by the Druids.
-Enjoy the views over to Bakewell as you loop back round to the beginning.
+Enjoy the views over to Darley Dale as you loop back round to the beginning.